f5devcentral/f5-agility-labs-vdi/docs/class2/module4/lab1.rst

    - Access>>Profiles/Policies>>Access Profiles
    - Click the “Copy” hyperlink on the VM_LAB_1_PCOIP  line
    - Name the profile VDI_Combined_webtop
-   - Press the Copy button (bottom left)
+   - Press the "Copy" button (bottom left)

 #.
 View the characteristics of the VDI_Combined_webtop  and VM_LAB_2_LBSS access policies